liquidcarrot/carrot/CONTRIBUTING.md

 implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-You can talk with the community on our [developer mailing list][5].
+You can talk with the community on our developer mailing list(TODO).
 We're always open to suggestions and will get back to you as soon as we can!